 The basic idea of the October summit is to choose and to empower ways and means to help meet the SDGs through farm and food systems.
 Collectively, the existing systems have a colossal impact on the natural environment, and on human health.

 This constellation of massive, systemic predicaments serves as a marker of the old order.
-That order is flailing forward in the subterranean pits of depleted resources, and wallowing in its own foul waste lagoons.
-The dreadful facts of the matter signal that the extant mechanical industrial chemical food systems are not in integrity with nature, and consequently out of integrity with the directions humanity must pursue to reckon with current extremes, and to evolve forward to living in respect of the circle of life, and the next Seven Generations.
+That order is flailing forward in the pits of depleted resources, and wallowing in its own foul waste lagoons.
+The dreadful facts of the matter signal that existing global, mechanical, industrial chemical food systems are not in integrity with nature, and consequently out of integrity with the directions humanity must pursue to reckon with current extremes, and to evolve forward to living in respect of the circle of life, and the next Seven Generations.

 Farm and food systems are the foundation of just about everything else in the modern world.
 Now that the necessity of change is inevitable, what will the changes be?
 Who will decide?
 Who will benefit?
 There are 7.8 billion people with an essential stake in the decisions.